limwualice/la-parking-citation-analysis/README.md

-# LA Parking Citation Analysis
+# LA Parking Fines Analysis

 This project focuses on analyzing LA parking citation data using the Socrata API and storing the data in Google BigQuery for further analysis and visualization.